yillop/NoDistractions/README.md

-NoDistraction - Google Search Distraction Blocker
+NoDistractions - Google Search Distraction Blocker

 ## Features and Use

-This extension allowes for you to block yourself from searching for certain sites or topics.
+This extension allows for you to block yourself from searching for certain sites or topics.
 It does this in two ways:

-1. It allows you to redirect away from a search if it contains a blocked domain or contains a blocked word
+1. It allows you to redirect away from a search if it contains a blocked domain or a blocked word

-2. On the Google Search Results Page, any result that features either a blocked word or domain will be removed.
+2. On the Google Search Results page, any result that features either a blocked word or domain will be removed.

 Word and site blocking are seperate, allowing for customization of what appears in your searches.